 There are four posts on the Marx 1249 transformer, but don’t fret if you’ve lost the instructions.
 Connecting it is easy.
 But first, you’ll probably want to check it out for safety before plugging it in.

 There are two sets of posts on the transformer, but don’t let that confuse you.
 One set of posts powers the train, and the other set powers any accessories you might have, such as a station.
-If you don’t have any accessories, you can simply ignore them.
+If you don’t have any accessories, you can simply ignore the second set.

 If you have issues with your trains slowing down on the far reaches of your layout–and judging from my website hits, many people do–there are a couple of things to do about it.
 The first thing is to run additional feeder wires.
 Going by the book, you should go every third track section.
 Do I push it a little?
 Sure.
 Sometimes I can get away with a little less than that, and sometimes every three sections isn’t quite enough.

 How do you make a Lionel electric train whistle?
 Well, if you have a whistling tender, a transformer with a whistle button or handle, and it’s all wired correctly, pushing the button or handle while the train is moving will make it whistle.

 I hear stories all the time about the Lionel train that someone found at a garage sale for $10.
 Or sometimes it’s a Marx.
 The one that bothered me the most was the story about a 65-year-old American Flyer locomotive for $10, and the guy who got it didn’t even like O gauge.